 Q: Are the Exams graded by a Real Person or an Automated Program?

-A: This is an excellent question to ask any course provider!
-Your examinations are graded by a real person.
+A: Your examinations are graded by the Personal Instructor assigned to you.
 A self running exam program cannot interact with you and assist you with incorrect and incomplete answers like a real person can.
 We would never use a self running exam program!

 Q: Is there a charge to take the exams?